JAlcocerT/JAlcocerT/content/blog/dev-animations.md

 Now, the concept I want to do is very simple:

 1. Generate Code & Data driven animations
-2. Use Python to pull the data
+2. Use Python to pull the data (and save the data for the records)
 3. Use matplotlib for the final `.mp4` animations
+4. Have as parameter the time of the animation and its output resolution

 Something very similar, but [with mechanisms](https://jalcocert.github.io/JAlcocerT/gabemorris12-mechanism-project-setup/#conclusions), can be done as well!